10 BEST POKER HAND RANKINGS: YOUR HANDY GUIDE

 Player Two—King, King, 7, 6, 8

-8. An ace-high straight flush—known as a Royal flush—is the best possible hand in most forms of poker.
-The odds of getting it sit at around 1 in 649,740, which is why many casinos offer a bonus to any player who gets one.
+An ace-high straight flush—known as a Royal Flush—is the best possible hand in most forms of poker.
+The odds of getting it sit at around 1 in 649,740.
+Many casinos will actually offer a bonus to any player who gets one!

-11. What’s the worst starting hand in Texas Hold’em?
+What's the worst starting hand in Texas Hold'Em?

-16. No, however, most of the popular poker variants all follow the Texas Hold‘em hand rankings, including Stud Poker and Five-Card Draw.
-If you only want to learn one set of hand rankings, focus on this one.
+No, however, most of the popular poker variants all follow the Texas Hold‘em hand rankings, including Stud Poker and Five-Card Draw.